 Newest Chocolate obsession and guess what?
 It includes red wine!
-Are you celebrating this decadent, dynamic duo along with me?
+Are you celebrating this Decadent Red Wine Chocolate Cake with me?

 This Decadent Red Wine Chocolate Cake has a wonderful earthy, fruity flavor with the red wine that perfectly complements this velvety smooth dark chocolate cake.